Lucifer179/cryptonite_taskphase_kaushik/picoctf/forensics/tunn3l_v1s10n.md

 ## Flag

-After accidentally changing the values too much and opening the file to see an abomination of my creation, I finally managed to come to a sweet spot with the values `6E 04 00 00 32 0A 00 00` and got the final flag - `picoCTF{qu1t3_a_v13w_2020}`.
+After accidentally changing the values too much and opening the file to see an abomination of my own creation, I finally managed to come to a sweet spot with the values `6E 04 00 00 32 0A 00 00` and got the final flag - `picoCTF{qu1t3_a_v13w_2020}`.